בְּרֵאשִׁית

 כד

-In short, HaShem tells us that we, a man and a woman, must be together by finding a compatible partner, getting married, and having a family.
+In short, YHVH tells us that we, a man and a woman, must strive to find a compatible partner, who would be a good husband or wife, get married (join together), and have a family.
 This is true from the beginning of Creation.
 To be willing to be a husband and wife, no longer a man and a woman.
 A family with only one parent is not optimal or Godly.
-Here is the first time the Torah says the word man/אִישׁ/ish, not Adam because the Torah is not talking about Adam, but any man.
-The Torah tells us here that because man and woman were together in one body at the beginning of creation, we are incomplete alone.
-We need each other to be complete and at peace.
-Marriage might not be easy, but it is better than being alone because together is the way we were created.

 25